mazzinilab/mazzinilab.github.io/_pages/team.md

 <i class="glyphicon glyphicon-envelope"></i> <ncarver@mail.sfsu.edu> <br />

-<p> Nicholas is a new Master of Science candidate in the NSF sponsored RIPTIDES program (Estuary & Ocean Science Center, SFSU), starting in the Fall 2018. </p>
+<p> Nicholas is a new Master of Science candidate in the NSF sponsored RIPTIDES program (Estuary & Ocean Science Center, SFSU), starting in Fall 2018.
+He received a Bachelor of Science with an emphasis on Ocean, Weather and Climate in Spring 2018.
+In the Fall, he will focus his studies on ocean currents off the California Coast, specifically the physical response of currents to changes in air/sea interaction. </p>
+<p> He is a native of Madera, CA. He enlisted in the United States Coast Guard in 2000 and was afforded the opportunity to visit many areas of the world.
+He is an avid surfer, fisherman, and proud Father. </p>
 </div>
 </div>
 </div>